cookieofcode/LabAssistVision/README.md

 ## License

-Lab Vision is open for use in compliance with the [MIT License](LICENSE).
-The [grayscale shader](Assets/LabVision/Shaders/Grayscale_MRTK.shader) for the video display and [FPSUtils](Assets/LabVision/Utils/FPSUtils.cs) for measurement originate from [HoloLensARTookit](https://github.com/qian256/HoloLensARToolKit) and are licensed under the GNU Lesser General Public License v3.0.
+Lab Assist Vision is open for use in compliance with the [MIT License](LICENSE).
+The [grayscale shader](Assets/LabAssistVision/Shaders/Grayscale_MRTK.shader) for the video display and [FPSUtils](Assets/LabAssistVision/Utils/FPSUtils.cs) for measurement originate from [HoloLensARTookit](https://github.com/qian256/HoloLensARToolKit) and are licensed under the GNU Lesser General Public License v3.0.